 When members mark their ballots, they sometimes make mistakes that may or may not invalidate their votes.
 It depends on the particular error.
-Inspectors of Election should count the votes on a ballot when the meaning is clear and the choice valid.
+Inspectors of Election should count the votes on a ballot when the meaning is clear.

 - Unintelligible Ballots.
 If a write-in vote is illegible or the vote cast is otherwise unintelligible, the vote is not counted (but may used for quorum purposes).